abiolaah/MERN-BookStore/README.md

     ```sh
     cd MERN-BookStore
     ```
-3. Navigate to the frontend directory in your terminal.
+3. Navigate to the backend directory in your terminal.
     ```sh
     cd backeend
     ```